enram/data-repository/README.md

 ### Data access via R

 vp files can be downloaded programmatically with the R package [bioRad](https://github.com/adokter/bioRad).
-[This vignette](https://github.com/adokter/bioRad/blob/master/vignettes/intro_vp.Rmd) explains how to do so.
+[This function reference](http://adokter.github.io/bioRad/reference/download_vpfiles.html) explains how to do so.

 ### File transfer to the data repository